tritonas00/system-tar-and-restore/README.md

 ###NOTES###

+- The target system may not boot properly in different hardware from the one that the process took place.
+This is because of missing modules for the new hardware in the initramfs, which has to be rebuilt.

 - With GNU Tar 1.27+ you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore additional tar options.
 In case of Fedora, those options are added automatically.

 - In case of Gentoo package genkernel is required to build initramfs.
 If you dont want to use initramfs image you can use -D in both scripts to disable